entr-engineering/memory-lane/README.md

 ### Problem definition

-After a series of discovery calls we found out a problem that our users are facing.
+After a series of discovery calls we found out a problem that one of users is facing.
 They are having a hard time sharing their memories with friends and family.
 They are using a combination of social media, messaging apps, and email to share their memories.
 They are looking for a solution that allows them to store and share their memories in a single place.

-As a first iteration for this solution, we want to build a web application that allows users to create a memory lane and share it with friends and family.
+As a first iteration for this solution, we want to build a web application that allows a single user to create a memory lane and share it with friends and family.
 A memory lane is a collection of events that happened in a chronological order.
 Each event consists of a title, a description, a timestamp, and at least one image.

 For this exercise, you are not required to make this work for multiple users with an auth system.
 You are not required to make a user system.
+Assume this is meant for a single user only.
+We have done this to simplify the exercise.

 ## Deliverables